 - Monitoring cost trends and benchmarking of key processes

 Effectiveness measures the extent to which planned activities (run rate) and planned results (objectives) are achieved?
 E.g., say you plan to produce and ship 1000 units a day with zero defects.
-At the end of the week, the production records showed we achieved our planned activity of 1000 units per day, but fell short on our planned result, as we incurred a 2.5% defect rate and only hit a 90% on time delivery rate.
+At the end of the week, the production records showed we achieved our planned activity of 1000 units per day, but fell short on our planned result, as we incurred a 2.5% defect rate and only hit a 90% on-time delivery rate.

 Effectiveness can include discussion of current operations and opportunities for improvement.
 If your business is currently effective, you are using your core strengths and available resources to best serve the marketplace.
-A for-profit business with a strong customer service staff is effective if it earns healthy revenue by providing a high-level of sales and service production.
-An effective manufacturing firm uses its buildings, equipments and workflow to produce quality goods.
+A for-profit business with a strong customer service staff is effective if it earns healthy revenue by providing a high level of sales and service production.
+An effective manufacturing firm uses its buildings, equipment, and workflow to produce quality goods.
 The activities that make you effective now may not contribute to continued effectiveness.
 Therefore, it is fair to say that effective companies consistently look for opportunities for growth and development.
 If an emerging market develops that your company can serve, effectiveness means that you conduct research, recognize the needs and interests of the market, develop products and services to match and promote your brands well to the target customer base.
 Your company’s effectiveness is somewhat relative to the ability of competitors to produce similar business results with the same resources and opportunities.

 Efficiency is the relationship between results achieved and resources used.
 Can we produce more units than planned per hour for the set amount of resources?
 Or can we use fewer resources than planned to produce the units.?
-Efficiency can relate to utilization of any resource – machine, labor, material, facilities, utilities, time, etc. Let us look at a simple example.
+Efficiency can relate to the utilization of any resource – machine, labor, material, facilities, utilities, time, etc. Let us look at a simple example.
 Say one operator A can produce 100 good units per hour with 2% material scrap on a machine.
 Operator B produces 105 good units with only 1% material scrap per hour on the same machine.
-Clearly operator B is more efficient in the use of time as well as material, both of which can be measured.
-Because there are many other resources to be considered, the measurement of efficiency can get fairly complex and requires a multidisciplinary approach involving production, engineering, cost accounting and other disciplines.
+Clearly, operator B is more efficient in the use of time as well as material, both of which can be measured.
+Because there are many other resources to be considered, the measurement of efficiency can get fairly complex and requires a multidisciplinary approach involving production, engineering, cost accounting, and other disciplines.

 Efficiency generally refers to how well you convert business investments into revenue and profit.
 One factor in efficiency is cost control.
-Efficient companies usually only spend money that produces tangible gains in customers, revenue or profit.
+Efficient companies usually only spend money that produces tangible gains in customers, revenue, or profit.
 Paying competitive wages while motivating employees to produce the highest goods or sales contributes to efficiency.
 Paying only for product developments that lead to enhanced customer perception of value is another element of cost control and efficiency.

 Productivity relates the output of goods and services of the company to the inputs of all the resources used in the production of goods and services.
 In other words, it measures how well a company transforms resources into products.
 Productivity is the combination of efficiency and effectiveness.
 This means that a company that only attains efficiency or effectiveness is either partially productive or not productive at all.
 To be productive, a company needs to be efficient and effective at the same time.
 Relating efficiency and effectiveness overcomes the shortcomings of using either of them alone.
 If managers focus on efficiency alone, they may jeopardize the competitiveness of their company.
 For example, mere focus on efficiency ignores the contribution of the activity to customer value creation.
-Likewise, exclusive emphasis on effectiveness ignores the cost-effectiveness of the activity.
-Improving productivity boosts competitiveness by lowering operational costs, using resources better, increasing market share and increasing profits.
+Likewise, the exclusive emphasis on effectiveness ignores the cost-effectiveness of the activity.
+Improving productivity boosts competitiveness by lowering operational costs, using resources better, increasing market share, and increasing profits.

 Measuring Process effectiveness and efficiency